a-rosenberg/cookbook/recipes/microwave-steamed-eggplant.md

 4. Place in a microwave-safe steaming vessel and cook for 3-5 minutes at 1200W.
 5. Toss and check seasoning.
 Cook for another 3-5 minutes.
 6. Add garlic, stir, and cook for 30-60 seconds longer.

+### notes
+This goes great in pasta and red sauce to make a dish similar to Pasta a la Norma.